Kamchatka Peninsula: History and exploration

-Prior to Russian discovery, the peninsula was inhabited by various Chukotko-Kamchatkan peoples (specifically the Itelmen, Koryak, and Alyutor).
+Prior to Russian exploration, the peninsula was inhabited by various Chukotko-Kamchatkan peoples (specifically the Itelmen, Koryak, and Alyutor).
 The southern tip of the peninsula was also the northernmost extent of Ainu settlement.

 When the Russian explorer Ivan Moskvitin reached the Sea of Okhotsk in 1639, further exploration was impeded by the lack of skills and equipment to build seagoing ships and by the harsh land to the northeast inhabited by the warlike Koryak people.
 Consequently, Russians entered Kamchatka from the north.
 In 1651, after having assisted in the foundation of the Anadyrsk ostrog, the explorer Mikhail Stadukhin went south and followed the coast of the Sea of Okhotsk from Penzhina Bay to Okhotsk.
 From about 1667 there were reports of a Kamchatka River to the south.
-Some time before 1700 a group of Russians were stranded and died on Kamchatka.
+Some time before 1700, a group of Russians were stranded and died on Kamchatka.

-In 1695 explorer Vladimir Atlasov became commander of Anadyrsk.
-In 1696 he sent the Cossack Luka Morozko south.
+In 1695, explorer Vladimir Atlasov became commander of Anadyrsk.
+In 1696, he sent the Cossack Luka Morozko south.
 Morozko got as far as the Tigil River and returned with reports and some mysterious writings, probably Japanese.
-In 1697–1699 Atlasov explored nearly the whole of the peninsula.
+In 1697–1699, Atlasov explored nearly the whole of the peninsula.
 He built an ostrog at Verkhny-Kamchatsk, rescued or captured a Japanese castaway, and went to Moscow to report.
-In 1699 the Russians at Verkhny-Kamchatsk were killed on their way back to Anadyrsk by the Koryaks.
-In 1700 a punitive expedition destroyed a Koryak village and founded Nizhne-Kamchatsk on the lower river.
+In 1699, the Russians at Verkhny-Kamchatsk were killed on their way back to Anadyrsk by the Koryaks.
+In 1700, a punitive expedition destroyed a Koryak village and founded Nizhne-Kamchatsk on the lower river.
 Bolskeretsk was founded in 1703.
-From about 1705 there was a breakdown of order.
+From about 1705, there was a breakdown of order.
 There were numerous mutinies and native wars all over the peninsula and north to the Koryak country of the Penzhina River and Olyutor Gulf.
-Several people were sent out to restore order, including Atlasov, who was murdered in 1711.
+Several people were sent out to restore order, including Atlasov, who was murdered by mutineers in 1711.
 Vasily Merlin restored some degree of order between 1733 and 1739.
 There was no significant resistance after 1756.
 A major smallpox epidemic that hit in 1768–1769 quickly decimated the native population; the roughly 2,500 Itelmens present in 1773 were reduced to 1,900 in 1820, from an original population of 12,000–25,000.
 Those who survived adopted Russian customs, and there was a great deal of intermarriage, such that "Kamchadal" (the original Russian name for the Itelmens) came to mean any Russian or part-Russian born on the peninsula.